iosg073/Notes-CODE-Django-1st-Repo/readme.md

 source .env/bin/activate
 ```

+If we run `source .env/bin/activate`, then we'll
+"activate" our virtual environment, and every subsequent command will use the
+virtual environment we created.

 Then, you'll be in your virtual environment!
 Remember to activate it each time you work on your project.
 You'll alsoo make a new one for each django project you create.

 ```sh